 is displacing them is decidedly pernicious (but still cute).
 Here’s the single gray-tail

-that’s left in my yard, one of the few now left in the forest on the hill (notice the lovely
+that’s left in our yard, one of the few now left in this slowly-dying forest on the hill (it needs unwanted wildfire to be reincarnated again):

 Anyway, we have (or had, anyway) three reds, but one got mange and